 That starts to change as one transitions into the upper grades, presumably because students are more able to apply their reading skills independently.
 In grades 3-8, homework has a fairly consistent impact on achievement—and the payoff tends to increase as students advance through the grades (but so does the amount of homework time needed—more on that later, too).

-In high school, the payoffs get even bigger, but not until students are doing more than an hour of homework per night; up to that amount, there seems to be little learning benefit.
+In high school, the benefits get even bigger, but not until students are doing more than an hour of homework per night; up to that amount, there seems to be little learning benefit.

 Having watched my own kids with their early homework, I think this makes great sense.
 Young kids love homework—it seems so grown up to them.
 I like the idea of getting them into a routine of taking care of their homework when they get home.
 In other words, the idea with those assignments is to teach responsibility rather than reading.
 That might not show up on your school’s tests right away, but it may pay some real long-term benefits.